KathyReid/lca2019-presentation/transcript.md

 I'm not quite sure where these challenges will head longer term - what I _suspect_ we'll see is a similar approach to Wake Words - where people will end up training individual STT models - that are unique to a person and their particular accent and vocal patterns.
 I don't think we'll see this in the next year or two though - the amount of data that is required to create an STT model, and the amount of training it requires is huge - and it would probably take several months of recording utterances, and then training them, to build an individual STT model - and it's going to be a lot less accurate than other models which aggregate the data of many individuals.

+### The role of open source voice technologies and endangered languages

+SLIDE: languages

+Mozilla’s DeepSpeech implementation – along with the related Common Voice data acquisition project – aims to also support a wider range of minority languages.
+This in itself is a differentiator from proprietary and commercially-oriented STT engines, which have primarily targeted languages that have a significant number of speakers - or where there is a commercial imperative to supporting a language.

+Open source technologies have a role to play in making speech recognition and voice assistant technology more accessible, more available, to smaller language communities.
+Particularly in Indigenous and remote communities, keeping a language alive becomes more difficult as older generations die out, and younger generations often adopt the majority language of the region as they integrate into schooling and employment functions.
+There's a whole system of classification around vulnerable and endangered languages, which I won't go into here, but I really think that's an emerging research topic - how can speech recognition and voice technologies help save endangered languages?

+Wouldn't it be wonderful if there was a voice assistant available in Yolgnu Matha, or Warlpiri or Tok Pisin or Javanese or Pitjantjatjara?

+Well, we're working on it ;-)

+WEBSITE: Mycroft Translate

+This is Mycroft Translate, a platform where we're crowdsourcing translations in about 40 different languages.
+Mycroft Translate is based on a platform called Pootle, which is used by the like of LibreOffice and KDE.

+This is a really early implementation of a translation suite, and we've definitely encountered a few issues so far.

+SLIDE: Issues with Translation

+### Line by line translation

+At the moment, the way we're handling translations is to import the vocab and dialog files, and parse them line by line, then we present them to translators line by line.
+This means that they don't provide a lot of context to the translator, and the translator isn't able to translate them as a whole.
+Going forward, we want to handle translations file by file - this should held address both the context issue, and help create a better translation.

+After all, we don't want to fall into the trap that Coke fell into ;-)

+SLIDE: Kia Ora, mate

+By mixing Maori and Australian, they've ended up saying "Hello Death" in Maori.
+Or maybe it's just honest advertising, I'm not sure ;-)

+### Gender and hierarchy

+Another challenge we've found with translating dialog and vocab files is that gender and hierarchy are difficult to convey.
+In some languages, particularly Romance languages, objects have gender.
+For example, in French a bridge is feminine and in German a bridge is masculine.
+Longer term, we will likely amend the Mycroft Translate platform to be able to hold different translations for different gender and hierarchy situations.